 Sellers often agree so long as the information isn’t broadly available to people in the business, and often want a “tail” for confidentiality, non-disclosure, and use restrictions to extend beyond the larger NDA.
 Buyers typically try to shorten the tail, arguing that most of the information is quickly outdated.

 A deep understanding of the handful of key terms in a private equity NDA can have a meaningful impact on the speed at which an agreement is reached and on the buyer’s and seller’s operations.
-When you improve the NDA process with a network of experienced attorneys that turn contracts into data, you can truly achieve the speed and precision the market demands.
+When you improve the NDA process with a network of experienced lawyers who turn contracts into data, you can truly achieve the speed and precision the market demands.